Spectral Theory of Isogeny Graphs: Introduction

 \subsubsection{Acknowledgments}

-We have had the pleasure and the benefit of conversations about the topics of this paper with S. Arpin, A. Basso, P. Caputo, L. De Feo, T. Morrison, M. Sala, M. Salvi, R. Schoof, S. Vigogna and F. Viviani.
-The first author also would like to thank the organizers and the partecipants of the Banff/Bristol 2023 workshop ``Isogeny graphs in Cryptography" for many discussions on the topics of this paper.
+We have had the pleasure and the benefit of conversations about the topics of this paper with S. Arpin, A. Basso, P. Caputo, L. De Feo, T. B. Fouotsa, T. Morrison, M. Sala, M. Salvi, R. Schoof, S. Vigogna and F. Viviani.
+The first author also would like to thank the organizers and the participants of the Banff/Bristol 2023 workshop ``Isogeny graphs in Cryptography" for many discussions on the topics of this paper.
+We also thank the anonymous referee for his/her suggestions.

 Both authors are supported by the MIUR Excellence Department Project MatMod@TOV awarded to the Department of Mathematics, University of Rome Tor Vergata, the ``National Group for Algebraic and Geometric Structures, and their Applications" (GNSAGA - INdAM), and the PRIN PNRR 2022 ``Mathematical Primitives for Post Quantum Digital Signatures".
 The second author is also supported by ``Programma Operativo Nazionale (PON) “Ricerca e Innovazione” 2014-2020.